patchzyy/WheelWizard/README.md

 Retro Rewind was made by ZPL.
 More information about Retro Rewind can be found on the [Tockdom Wiki](https://wiki.tockdom.com/wiki/Retro_Rewind).

 Some of the icons used in Wheel Wizard are from [Game Icons](https://game-icons.net/about.html).
 Specifically, the [car wheel icon](https://game-icons.net/1x1/delapouite/car-wheel.html) and the [flat tire icon](https://game-icons.net/1x1/delapouite/flat-tire.html), both created by Delapouite.
-Also thanks to the MarioCube Repository.
+Also thanks to the MarioCube Repository for providing the symbols for ro's mii channel.